CalvinPVIII/ruby-scripting-example/README.md

 # ruby-scripting-example

 This is a brief example of the basics of Ruby scripting and how everything works together.
-Also included is an example in Javascript that shows how the same tasks is accomplished in a different language.
+Also included is an example in Javascript that shows how the same tasks are accomplished in a different language.

 The "lib" folder will contain all of your classes and other business logic, and your "spec" folder will contain your tests for everything in you lib folder.